OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-02.md

 ## Acts 2:28

-> You have made known to me the paths of life;
+> You have revealed to me the paths of life;
 > you will fill me with joy in your presence.’

 ---